Lackawanna Cut-Off Restoration Project

+A line of former NJ Transit ALP-44 electric locomotives stored on the Lackawanna Cut-Off near Port Morris.
+Photographed in April 2013, the locomotives were finally cut up in early 2026.

 The Lackawanna Cut-Off Restoration Project is a New Jersey Transit and Amtrak effort to restore passenger service to the Lackawanna Cut-Off in northwest New Jersey.

 Phase 1 of the project, launched in 2011, is slated to extend NJ Transit's commuter rail service 7.3 mi from Port Morris Junction in Morris County to Andover in Sussex County, bringing passenger trains to Andover for the first time in more than half a century.
-Service from Andover to Hoboken Terminal and New York Penn Station is expected to begin in 2026.
 Service to Penn Station will require electro-diesel locomotives (such as NJ Transit's Bombardier ALP-45DP locomotives) because the North River Tunnels cannot accommodate diesel engines.

 Initial steps have been taken in other phases of the project, which aim to rebuild the remainder of the Cut-Off to Northeastern Pennsylvania and relaunch train service between New York City and Scranton.
 In 2020, Amtrak included the route in its 15-year expansion vision.
 In December 2023, the Federal Railroad Administration accepted the route into its Corridor Identification and Development Program, which allocates money for planning and prioritizes the project for future funding.